 Health & Medical Resources

-You can help slow the spread of colds and flu.
+You can help slow the spread of colds, flu and other communicable diseases.
 Always remember to:

 - Cough or sneeze into a tissue and throw it away

 - If you don't have a tissue, cough or sneeze into your sleeve

 Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick too.

 If possible, stay home from work, school, and errands when you are sick.
 You will help prevent others from catching your illness.

 - Avoid touching your eyes, nose or mouth

 Germs are often spread when a person touches something that is contaminated with germs and then touches his or her eyes, nose, or mouth.